 Master of Science in Reproductive and Developmental Sciences (MSc)

-The goal of the Graduate Program in Reproductive and Developmental Sciences is to provide students with a broad knowledge of mammalian reproductive and developmental biology, as well as with in depth expertise in at least one area of research, including reproductive and molecular endocrinology, immunology of reproduction, maternal adaptations to pregnancy, women's mental health, fertilization and early embryonic development, perinatal metabolism, fetal/neonatal physiology and pathophysiology and perinatal; epidemiology.
+The goal of the Graduate Program in Reproductive and Developmental Sciences is to provide students with a broad knowledge of mammalian reproductive and developmental biology, as well as with in depth expertise in at least one area of research, including:

-Basic science, clinical or epidemiologic research projects are possible.
-The MSc program involves both course work and a thesis research project.
+Basic science, clinical or epidemiological research projects are possible.

 What makes the program unique?